-The nativity of John the Baptist
+The nativity of John the Baptist23 Jun 2018, by Sermons in

 John the Baptist was a great man, even Jesus praised his greatness.
 The Church specially celebrates his birthday, unlike the other saints.
 The Church mostly celebrates the feast days of saints on their birth day into heaven; the day they died, and not their birth day into the world.
 But the Church specially celebrates both days for John because of his greatness.
 St. John was special, and today we specially celebrate his nativity.